lizmat/articles/dont-fear-the-grepper-4.md

 Whenever you're coding something to reach a certain goal, you should always think about the way you got to a solution.
 And think about whether there couldn't be an easier way to reach the same result.

 This is not just about efficiency of code execution, but also about whether your code shows the intent clearly or not.
-And thus will make it easier for you, or anybody else, to [grok](https://en.wikipedia.org/wiki/Grok) the source code.
+And clear intent will make it easier for you, or anybody else, now or in the future, to [grok](https://en.wikipedia.org/wiki/Grok) the source code.

 In this case, producing the values 1.5 through 10.5 with an interval of 1, can be done **much** easier, because with `map` we can also *change* values unconditionally!
 ```